brimdata/zed/docs/formats/zst.md

 Like [Parquet](https://github.com/apache/parquet-format),
-ZST provides an efficient columnar representation for semi-structured data, but unlike Parquet, ZST is not based on schemas and does not require a schema to be declared when writing data to an object.
-Instead, ZST exploits the superstructured nature of Zed data: columns of data self-organize around their type structure.
+ZST provides an efficient columnar representation for semi-structured data, but unlike Parquet, ZST is not based on schemas and does not require a schema to be declared when writing data to a file.
+Instead, ZST exploits the super-structured nature of Zed data: columns of data self-organize around their type structure.

-## ZST Objects
+## ZST Files

-A ZST object encodes a bounded, ordered sequence of Zed values.
+A ZST file encodes a bounded, ordered sequence of Zed values.
-To provide for efficient access to subsets of ZST-encoded data (e.g., columns), the ZST object is presumed to be accessible via random access (e.g., range requests to a cloud object store or seeks in a Unix file system) and ZST is therefore not intended as a streaming or communication format.
+To provide for efficient access to subsets of ZST-encoded data (e.g., columns), the ZST file is presumed to be accessible via random access (e.g., range requests to a cloud object store or seeks in a Unix file system) and ZST is therefore not intended as a streaming or communication format.

-A ZST object can be stored entirely as one storage object or split across separate objects that are treated together as a single ZST entity.
+A ZST file can be stored entirely as one storage object or split across separate objects that are treated together as a single ZST entity.
 While the ZST format provides much flexibility for how data is laid out, it is left to an implementation to layout data